JesacaLin/JesacaLin/README.md

 Hello, my name is Jesaca and I am a full stack developer with a strong background in photography, graphic design and UI/UX design.
 My passion is creating innovative applications that solve real-world problems and improve people's lives.
 As a photo editor and producer with over a decade of experience, I have the ability to bring ideas to life and deliver polished, functional products by building both the frontend and backend of an application.<br><br>
 When I'm not coding, I enjoy archery and learning about wilderness survival - and I'm proud to say I was able to start a fire with flint on my first try! <br><br></div>

 - 🐯 Currently working on **KATALOG**, a full-stack talent directory app that allows creative teams to easily find and organize top talent through location-based searching and a unique upvoting and downvoting system.
+Deployed to the team of Photo Editors at New York Post.
+Link available upon request.

-- 📚 Actively learning **Java** & **SQL** and sharpening my skills through frequent coding challenges.
+- 📚 Actively learning **Java**, **SQL** and incorporating **AI** into projects.
+Continually sharpening my skills through frequent coding challenges and AI implementations.

 - 😃 Open to freelance and full-time opportunities in software development.